anomaly/prestans-docs/source/models.rst

             self.response.body = album

 From the above example it's clear that code to convert persistent objects into REST models becomes repetitive, and as a result error prone. prestans provides ``DataAdapters``, that automate the conversion of persistent models to REST models.
 Read about it in the :doc:`ext` chapter.

+If you use Google's Closure Library for client side development, we provide a complete client side implementation of our types library to create and parse, requests and responses.
+Details available in the :doc:`closure` section.

 .. _type-config-reference: